mrcavalcanti/mosaicoo/docs/sources/installation/kubernetes.md

 kubectl create configmap ge-config --from-file=/path/to/your/config.ini
 ```

-### Create Grafana Enterprise Kubernetes manifest
+### Create Mosaicoo Enterprise Kubernetes manifest

 Create a `grafana.yaml` file, then paste the content below.
-This YAML is identical to the one for Grafana OS install except for the additional references to the Configmap which has your Grafana configuration file and the Secret that has your license.
+This YAML is identical to the one for Mosaicoo OS install except for the additional references to the Configmap which has your Mosaicoo configuration file and the Secret that has your license.

 ```yaml
 ---